Could you gain from rain?

-You could reduce your bill if your surface water doesn't drain to the public sewer
+You could reduce your bill if your surface water doesn't drain to the public sewer.

-You are not entitled to a reduction if:
+Unfortunately, you won’t be entitled to a reduction if:

-How to apply for a reduction in your water bill
+How to apply for a reduction

-- If you believe that none of your surface water drains to a public sewer, please download our application form (PDF 297 KB opens in a new window) and answer all the questions.
+If you believe that none of your surface water drains to a public sewer, please download our application form (PDF 180 KB opens in a new window) and answer all the questions.
 You will also need to draw a diagram showing your home, garden and hard standing areas, and indicate where you think your surface water drains to.
 This will help us if we need to visit your home to check whether or not your surface water drains to the public sewer.